A Selected Chronological Bibliography of Biology and Medicine

 sulfuric acid and heated.
 The purple vapors condensed on a cold surface,

-forming nearly black crystals (438).
-Note: He performed
+forming nearly black crystals (445).
+Note: He performed this experiment in

 Humphrey Davy (GB) tested the substance Courtois had discovered